top of page

 What if my client always marks everything as urgent?

-When your client always marks everything as urgent, it’s essential to talk with them about the details of what they define as urgent.
+When your client always marks everything urgent, it’s essential to talk with them about the details of what they define as urgent.
 What they see as urgent may not be what we see.

 Additionally, letting them know a realistic workflow of what your team can achieve professionally can help manage expectations.